 When looking for a flight, we generally use Matrix ITA Software to find the best fare.
 That site includes all major airlines outside of Southwest and doesn’t involve additional windows or pop-up ads.
 While you can’t book directly on that site, it will show the cheapest option.

 Once at the airport, there are a few options in getting to Disney World.
 One is the previously mentioned Magical Express.
-If only going to Disney World then this is the most cost-effective option and one we frequently use.
+If only going to Disney World then this is the most cost-effective option (it’s complimentary!) and one we frequently use.
 You can only use that service if you are staying at an official Disney World hotel.
 In the case that you aren’t staying there or are going other places while in Orlando then renting a car is easy.
 Prices are usually fairly low around that area but parking costs are not.

 If you are doing something outside of Disney World (like Universal Orlando) then renting a car for the first new days of your trip and then returning it once you get to Disney World is a good option, as there are Alamo and National rental car locations on property.
 Uber is also a decent option at Disney World, whether you are going a few other places or not.